dane-mortimer/micro-services-platform-tf/README.md

-# Micro Services Platform Terraform
+# Unified Micro-Services Platform Terraform

 - [Check out the AWS CDK version here](https://github.com/dane-mortimer/micro-service-platform)
   \*\* The AWS CDK version repository includes an architecture diagram and a bit more about the pattern